 Only if it had a Glockenspiel could this 17-room Victorian mansion look more German in its robustness and character.
 This was Frederick’s home, containing some 40 stained glass windows, and today it has been converted into a showplace of tastings and special events.
 The day we were there, in one of its upstairs rooms, an employee was clearing off a table covered with a sea of empty wine glasses.
 “We just hosted a group from MIT,” she explained.
 “It started out as a tasting.
 Then they just wanted to drink.”

 Tastings and dinners are held here too, and one alcove we peeked into had a long wooden table with place settings for 20 people.
-Another nook held racks with wine bottled as far back as the 1940s.

 Back in the open air again we stopped at the Hudson House, which was where Jacob and his family lived and which is only a stone’s throw from his brother’s digs.
-If the Rhine House reflected Frederick’s sensibilities—he handled the business side of the enterprise—then Jacob, the winemaker, must have had a different personality, for the Hudson House has the feel of a relaxed country home with a wraparound porch just perfect for kicking back on a warm summer evening and sipping on a private reserve chardonnay.
+If the Rhine House reflected Frederick’s sensibilities—he handled the business side of the enterprise—then Jacob, the winemaker, must have had a more relaxed personality, for the Hudson House has the feel of a country home with a wraparound porch just perfect for kicking back on a warm summer evening and sipping on a private reserve chardonnay.

 Groups can reserve the Hudson House for catered dinners and special events.
 Weddings also take place there, and it’s said that some men, swept up by romance and perhaps ample amounts of what might be called “liquid courage,” have even popped the question to their partner there.
 Jacob and his brother would be pleased.